-Transportation on Fridays and Saturdays can be tricky because of the sabbath.
-Taxi's can be found, but this can get expensive depending upon your destination.
+Transportation on Fridays and Saturdays can be tricky because of the Sabbath.
+Taxies can be found, but this can get expensive depending upon your destination.
 Tours still run, but all the public bus service ends at sundown along with train service.
-Frank's colleague Amalya offered to take us to Caecarea which is on the coast north of Tel Aviv, and we accepted happily.
+Frank's colleague Amalya offered to take us to Caesarea which is on the coast north of Tel Aviv, and we accepted happily.
 We had a fabulous time with her and Frank's other colleague Joe who were both from Israel.
-Caecarea was built by Herod for Caesar as a resort town in the year 30BCE.
-There is the town Caecarea and the Caecarea that I am talking about which is apart of the National Park Service.
-It took 12 years to built the city.
+Caesarea was built by Herod for Caesar as a resort town in the year 30BCE.
+There is the town of Caesarea and the Caesarea that I am talking about which is apart of the National Park Service.
+It took 12 years to build the city.
 The architecture is amazing and the engineering is nothing less than a completely sophisticated.
 The town over the years has been under various rulers and can be seen in the layers of current archaeological excavations.
-The park service offers a really nice hands on exhibit that provide information about the history of the city and a short 20 minute movie that is worth seeing.
+The park service offers a really nice hands-on exhibit that provides information about the history of the city and a short 20-minute movie that is worth seeing.